sogaiu/janet-editor-and-tooling-info/doc/emacs.md

 to gather a bunch of packages and perform a lot of configuration upfront.

-If you're a Spacemacs user, you might find [spacemacs-janet-layer](https://github.com/5thWall/spacemacs-janet-layer) to be of interest.
+In addition, if you're a Spacemacs user, you might find [spacemacs-janet-layer](https://github.com/5thWall/spacemacs-janet-layer) to be of interest.